Infinite-Impact-Insights/kig.re/_posts/2016-06-26-traktor-file-management-fixing-could-not-read-collection-playlist-file-error.md

 ## "Not a Rant" Rant

-I'll start by saying that I love Native Instruments, and software and hardware that they make.
-Not all of it is a hit, but overall the company is definitely one of the undisputed leaders in the Digital Audio space.
+I'll begin by saying that I love Native Instruments, and software and hardware that they make.
+Not all of it is a hit, but overall, the company is definitely one of the undisputed leaders and innovators in the Digital Audio space.
 I own Komplete versions 2 to 10, Traktor S4, S5, F1, Kore2 and a few others.

-I've [created albums using NI tools](https://soundcloud.com/polygroovers), [some of which are available on iTunes](https://itunes.apple.com/us/artist/polygroovers/id160976572),  and I've never pirated any of the NI software by principle – being a software engineer, I was able to appreciate the colossal effort they've put into each and every synth.
+In the past I [created albums using NI tools](https://soundcloud.com/polygroovers) and plug-ins, [some of which are available on iTunes](https://itunes.apple.com/us/artist/polygroovers/id160976572),  and as a disclosure — I've never pirated any of NI software by principle – being a software engineer, I was able to appreciate the colossal effort they've put into each and every synth I used.

 ### Reality Strikes

-That said, being a software developer I have also been __continually amazed at how abysmal the file management interface is in Traktor__, and in fact in all other NI plugins too.
-With the CoreAudio&trade; Plugins I can usually get around it, since I use Logic Pro X&reg; as a DAW.
+That said, being a software developer I have also been __continually amazed at how abysmal – specifically the file management interfaces are in NI products__.
+With the CoreAudio&trade; plug-ins I can usually get around it, since I use Logic Pro X&reg; as a DAW.

-> But nowhere is the file management disaster is more in-your-face-obvious, aggravating, and frustrating, than in their flagship DJ product – Traktor.
+> But nowhere is the file management shortcomings are more in-your-face-obvious, aggravating, and frustrating, than in their flagship DJ mixing product – Traktor DJ Pro.

 {{site.data.macros.continue}}

-### It Should Have Been There 5 Years Ago
+### It Should Have Been There Five Years Ago

-Traktor has been around for quite a few years now, and the same complaints I had five years ago, are still  valid.
-And what I want is really not rocket science, it's complete basics.
+Traktor has been around for quite a few years now, and the same complaints I had five years ago, are still valid today.
+And what I want is not really rocket science, no, what I want is complete basics.

 Hopefully someone from NI will read this blog post, and add these feature requests that should have been there from the beginning to their list.
-And if and when Traktor comes out with some of these features implemented, I promise to go back and update this post.
+And if and when Traktor comes out with some of these features implemented, I promise to go back and update this post:

-* Simple UNDO functionality when working with Playlists?
+* __Simple UNDO functionality when working with Playlists?__
-* Single key DELETE of a track from a playlist?
+* __Single key DELETE of a track from a playlist?
 If I did it wrong, I can always undo.
-Or can I?
+Or can I?__
-* Key binding.
-How about map Cmd-D to delete from a collection + disk?
+* __Key binding.
+How about map Cmd-D to delete from a collection + disk?__
-* How about copy a tree of playlists and then paste it elsewhere?
+* __How about copy a tree of playlists and then paste it elsewhere?__
+* __What about "De-Duplicate All Playlists" under a given root node?__
+* __Or, playlist properties, such as "this playlist should never have duplicates, so if I add one – ignore it!"__
+* __What about automatically finding and updating file locations (if the files move) using Spotlight?__
+* __Or, show play list on another display while I DJ__
 * Etc... etc... etc..

-Instead of these basics, you are supposed to sit their with your mouse and organize your tracks by looking at a 15px tall line of text.
+Instead of this, you are supposed to sit their with your mouse and organize your tracks by looking at a 15px tall line of text.
 Thank God for the Ctrl-Scroll feature on the Mac.
-Oh, that's right, they _did add this feature in the later versions of Traktor_ – and you can now indeed increase the text font size.
+Oh, that's right, they _did make the line height configurable in the later versions of Traktor_.
 But still, you can't hit Delete key to delete (without a stupid confirmation, and with a no-brainer Undo option) a track from a playlist!
 In 2016!
-I don't have enough exclamation points to emphasize this last one.
+I don't have enough exclamation points to emphasize this one.

-But that's not all.
+But that's not even all.
 In addition to these basic things we've come to expect from a well designed (from UX-standpoint) modern software, there are just glaring bugs like the one I will try to address in this blog post.

-It hit me earlier today, and feeling fed up with Traktor's misbehavior with file management for years, I decided to finally take it out here, and help fellow Traktorians, raped daily by this software in all so many nasty ways, heal maybe just some of their PTSD-related nightmares.
+It hit me earlier today, and feeling fed up with Traktor's misbehavior with file management for years, I decided to finally take it to the Interwebs, and help fellow Traktorians, abused daily by this software in all so many nasty ways, to heal maybe just some of their PTSD-related nightmares.

 ### Ok, it's a Rant